LuckyYeti67/Aether-card-game/documents.md

 - One of the 2 most common card types
 - Used to attack opponent's monsters and the opponent directly
 - **Can attack the turn they are summoned**
+- Monsters deal 1 point of **Damage** when they successfully land an attack.
 - You declare attacks by **Tapping** the card (turning it sideways)
 - Cost is displayed in the upper left corner